 What are the best pairings for cranberries?

-Cranberries pair well with citrus fruits, apples, nuts, and a variety of meats like turkey and pork.
-They can also add a delightful contrast to savory dishes.
+Cranberries go well with citrus fruits, apples, nuts, and meats like turkey or pork.
+They add a nice tart contrast in savory dishes.

 Are cranberries healthy?

-Cranberries are indeed healthy, packed with vitamins, antioxidants, and low in calories, making them an excellent addition to a balanced diet.
+Cranberries are definetly healthy—they’re full of vitamins, antioxidants, and super low in calories, making them a great part of a balanced diet.

 Conclusion